New Kid On The Block

 Dimon later went on to say that he ‘regrets saying this and believes in the technology behind it’.
 J. P. Morgan Chase have since announced the launch of a blockchain based system.
 It’s hard to believe that a decentralised system can come from such destabilised views.

-Knowing the deeper message of the currency, it seems sensible to assume that those who fight against it with such venom and misleading words like ‘Bubble’, ‘Hoax’ and ‘Crash’ and attach fraud, drugs, terrorism and money laundering to her are more likely to be the same criminal minds benefitting from the same crimes in a different name on a different shore.
+Knowing the deeper message of the currency, it seems sensible to assume that those who fight against it with such venom and misleading words like ‘bubble’, ‘hoax’ and ‘crash’ and attach fraud, drugs, terrorism and money laundering to her are more likely to be the same criminal minds benefiting from the same crimes in a different name on different shores.
 I fail to remember when the dollar curbed participation in these ongoing major crimes.
 But please take note of this attitude for in the future we will live to see these corporations hiding amongst the crypto advocates.

 It’s becoming increasingly obvious how all the negatives at the centre of cryptocurrency news conveniently leave you feeling doubtful and confused, highlighting an agenda to crucify the saviour.
 Its decline could only aid those who have something major to lose on the outside and are possibly allergic to honesty.
 Ultimately we all fail to recognise and support the huge security benefits that Bitcoin has to offer.

 The Blockchain is like the horse that Bitcoin pulled up on.
-It’s the back-end system that the cryptocurrency sits on and in as much as it sits on such an honest ledger system, the accounts are pretty much unhackable.
-You would think this would put fear in the criminal mind but it’s actually the governments and the banks that are most scared.
+It’s the back-end system that the cryptocurrency sits on and in as much as it sits on such an honest ledger system, the accounts are pretty much un-hackable.
+You would think this would strike fear into the criminal mind but it’s actually the governments and the banks that are most scared.